JuPfu/hub75_lvgl/README.md

 ## Connecting LVGL to the HUB75 Driver

-To render LVGL output on the HUB75 panel, you need:
+To render LVGL output on the HUB75 panel, you need

 ### 1. Millisecond Tick Source